-July - December January - May June - July July - December January - May
+July - December

+January - May

+June - July

+July - December

+January - May

 Tuition payments for UHC-enrolled students are accepted at the cashier's office in the main lobby of United Hospital Center, which is open from 0730 - 1600 daily or may be remitted by mail.
 Credit cards, Personal or Corporate checks, cash and/or money orders are acceptable for tuition payments.
 Documentation of payments will be credited by UHC Finance Department.
 They may be contacted at 681-342-3166 or 681-342-3164 with questions regarding payments.
+Students must bring the payment receipt to a faculty member for a copy to be placed in the students' files.
 Students enrolling directly to UHC are not eligible for federal or state financial aid programs.
 These students may pursue financial assistance through private lenders or through various private scholarships.
 Information about available resources is provided prior to admission and reviewed with enrolled students annually as a component of the January Student Meeting.